 Do you have a favourite rail route you’d recommend or one you dream of taking, for whatever reason, be that the stunning scenery it passes through or the wonderful places it stops at along the way or, of course, simply the reward of the final destination?

-Agoda is my preferred hotel search engine.
+TripAdvisor is my preferred hotel search engine.
+They compare all the top sites to find you the best deal.
 I also use Airbnb ($31 discount) for booking rooms/apartments.

 Rent a car

 Discover Car Hire is a great site for comparing car hire prices to help you find the best deal.
 They search both local and international rental companies.

 Book an experience

 When I’m travelling, especially to a new city, I use Viator and Get Your Guide to book tours and excursions, in particular, food walking tours or to visit somewhere tricky to get to by public transport.

 Worldwide travel adaptors are perfect no matter where you are travelling from or to.
 Buy this one from the US or this one from the UK.
 It’s pretty much the only one you’ll ever need.

 Hello, I’m Kathryn, a travel photographer and blogger.
 This is my corner of the world-wide web where I write about my passion for travel, from stylish city breaks to off-the-grid wildlife encounters.
 I am equally happy zip-lining through a rainforest in the Caribbean as I am unwinding in a luxury European spa or learning to cook fish benachin in Africa.
 Join me as I discover new countries, cultures and cuisines.

 Please be aware that some links on this website are affiliate links, which means if you click on them and go on to buy a product I may earn a commission.
 There is no extra cost to you but the commission I earn as an affiliate marketer goes towards the cost of running this blog for which I am very grateful.
 Thank you.